hypergraph-xyz/testing/README.md

   * We want to make testing fun so users and volunteers don't find it burdensome, so we'll try to incorporate 'thumbs-up' or 'clap' buttons.
 Pop-ups may be employed to alert users to new features.
-  * Easter eggs could be incorporated t
+  * Easter eggs could be incorporated
   * We'll provide testers with reports on how their feedback was incorporated.
   * Moreover, we want to publicly appreciate their contributions so we will include their names (unless they want to remain anonymous) in a credit roll within our testing reports / release documentation.